 1. Chain Care

-Every 2-4 weeks, depending on the three variables we discussed above, clean and oil your chain.
+Chain is what makes the wheels spin, right?
+Make sure to check the chain at least after every 2-4 weeks.
+Depending on the variables discussed above, a bike chain needs to be cleaned and lubricated.
 You can purchase dry or wet chain lube depending on where you live and ride.

-With your rags or an old toothbrush, clean with de-greaser or warm soapy water to rid the chain of old oil and dirt.
+- Use a rag or an old toothbrush, clean the chain with a de-greaser or warm soapy water to rid the chain of old oil and dirt.

 2. Tire Pressure

 Make sure to check a bicycle tire pressure regularly for optimal performance.

 You can find the target pressure range (PSI) written on the tire wall.
 Keep your back tire in the higher end of the range.
 Use the bottom end of the range to gain more traction for wet-weather riding.